Chapter 59: The Role of Observer — Observer and Observed

 But: Universal aspects suggest mathematical structures transcend social construction.

-59.13 Consciousness and Computational Complexity
+59.13 Observer and Computational Complexity

-Computational Consciousness: Perhaps consciousness is fundamentally computational.
+Computational Observer: Perhaps observer is fundamentally computational.

 Complexity Classes: Different types of mathematical thinking correspond to different complexity classes.

-59.14 The Bootstrap Problem of Mathematical Consciousness
+59.14 The Bootstrap Problem of Mathematical Observer

 Circularity: We use mathematical reasoning to understand mathematical reasoning.